hbk91/2021StudyNotes/Series79_Prep.md

 | **Registered Investment Advisers, QIBs**   | Generally qualify based on registration or $100M+ in AUM               |

 #### **Accredited Investors:**

-  - > USD 1 Mil Net Worth (Excluding Primary Residence),
+  - Should have > USD 1 Mil Net Worth (Excluding Primary Residence),
   - Institutions with a legitimate purpose that have atleast USD 5 Mil Assets
-  - >200k annual income (single), >300k annual income (married) in past 2 years, and reasonable expectation of the same income in the current year
+  - Should have > 200k annual income (single), >300k annual income (married) in past 2 years, and reasonable expectation of the same income in the current year
   - Bank, Insurance Company, Registered Investment Company, Business Development Company, Small Business Investment Company
   - Employee Benefit Plan
   - Charitable Organization